NextSDS Logo

 Immediate Medical Attention

-Obtain medical attention in case of development and persistence of pain and redness (eyes).
-Obtain immediate medical attention to assess eye conditions and the correct treatment to be practiced (eyes).
+Obtain immediate medical attention in case of development and persistence of pain and redness (eyes).
+Obtain immediate medical attention to assess eye conditions (eyes).
 Obtain immediate medical attention (ingestion).
-Obtain medical attention if necessary (inhalation).
-In case of accident or unwellness, seek medical advice immediately (show directions for use or safety data sheet if possible).
+Seek medical advice immediately (general).

 05